Skip to main content

 Satellite

-Available in even the most remote areas, this internet connection occurs through satellites in orbit around the planet.
+Available even in remote areas, this connection occurs through satellites in orbit around the planet.

 Wifi_tethering